Kotlin/KEEP/proposals/KEEP-0412-unused-return-value-checker.md

 To sum up, we expect that the switch for this feature would have three states:

 1. Disabled.
-2. Checker only — report warnings for declarations from classes and files annotated with `@MustUseReturnValue`.
+2. Checker only — report warnings for declarations from classes and files annotated with `@MustUseReturnValues`.
-3. Full mode — Classes compiled in this mode are automatically annotated with `@MustUseReturnValue`.
-Thus, warnings would be issued for the code from the libraries annotated with `@MustUseReturnValue` and for local code (because it also becomes annotated).
+3. Full mode — Classes compiled in this mode are automatically annotated with `@MustUseReturnValues`.
+Thus, warnings would be issued for the code from the libraries annotated with `@MustUseReturnValues` and for local code (because it also becomes annotated).

 When this feature becomes stable, state 2 will be the default.
 Therefore, all Kotlin users would immediately benefit from every library that is correctly annotated without additional configuration.